swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 The instructor training application is here: https://amy.carpentries.org/forms/request_training/.
-In order to have your application considered for Open training, be sure to leave the “group” entry space blank.
+In order to have your application considered for Open training, be sure to leave the “Registration Code” entry space blank.
 Note that the expectations for Instructors are also listed on this page, and are a good idea to check before applying.